jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-I-2.md

 > 12 - 3 - 5 + 2 - 1 is the same as 5.
 > We have only to collect separately the sum of the numbers
 > that have the sign + before them, and subtract from it the
-> sum of those tliat have the sign -.
+> sum of those that have the sign -.
 Thus, the sum of 12
-> and 2 is 14; and that of y, 5, and 1, is 9; hence 9 being
+> and 2 is 14; and that of 3, 5, and 1, is 9; hence 9 being
-taken from 14, there remain 5
+> taken from 14, there remain 5.
+>

-14. [t will be perceived, from these examples, that the order in which we write the numbers is perfectly indifferent and arbitrary, provided the proper sign of each be preserved.
+> **14.** It will be perceived, from these examples, that the
+> order in which we write the numbers is perfectly indifferent
+> and arbitrary, provided the proper sign of each be preserved.
-We might with equal propriety have arranged the expression in the preceding article thus; 12 + 2 - 5 - 3-1, or
+> We might with equal propriety have arranged the expression
+> in the preceding article thus; 12 + 2 - 5 - 3- 1, or
-2 - 1 - 3 - 5 + 12, or 2 + 12 - 3 - 1 - 5, or in still
+> 2 - 1 - 3 - 5 + 12, or 2 + 12 - 3 - 1 - 5, or in still
-different orders ; where it must be observed, that in the arrangement first proposed, the sign -j- is supposed to be placed before the number 12.
+> different orders; where it must be observed,
+> that in the arrangement first proposed, the sign + is supposed to be placed
+> before the number 12.
+>

-15. It will not be attended with any more difficulty if, in order to generalise these operations, we make use of letters instead of real numbers.
+> **15.** It will not be attended with any more difficulty if, in
+> order to generalise these operations, we make use of letters
+> instead of real numbers.
 It is evident, for example, that

-a - h - c -^ d - e,

-signifies that we have numbers expressed by a and d, and that from these numbers, or from their sum, we must subtract the numbers expressed by the letters b, c, e, which have before them the sifjn -.

-16. Hence it is absolutely necessary to consider what sign is prefixed to each number : for in Algebra, simple quantities are numbers considered with re<jard to the sio-ns Avhicb precede, or affect them.
-Farther, we call those positive gtiaiititics, before which the sign 4- is found ; and those are called negative quantities, which are affected by the sio-n -

-17. The manner in which we generally calculate a person's property, is an apt illustration of what has just been said.
-For v/e denote what a man really possesses by positive numbers, using, or understanding the sign -j- ; whereas his debts are represented by negative numbers, or by using the sign - .
-Thus, when it is said of any one that he has 100 crowns, but owes 50, this means that his real possession amounts to 100 - 50 ; or, which is the same thing, + 100
-- 50, that is to say, 50

-18. Since negative numbers may be considered as debts, because positive numbers represent real possessions, we may say that negative numbers are less than nothing.
-Thus, when a man has nothing of his own, and owes 50 crowns, it is certain that he has 50 crowns less than nothing ; for if any one were to make him a present of 50 crowns to pay his debts, he would still be only at the point nothing, though really richer than before.

-19. In the same manner, therefore, as positive numbers are incontestably greater than nothing, negative numbers are less than nothing.
-Now, we obtain positive numbers by adding 1 to 0, that is to say, 1 to nothing ; and by continuing always to increase thus from unity.
-This is the origin of the scries of ninnbcrs called natural numhcrs ; the following being the leading terms of this series:
-0, +1, +2, +3, +4, +5, +6, +7, +8, +9, +10,
-and so on to infinity.
-But if, instead of continuing this series by successive additions, we continued it in the opposite direction, by perpetually subtracting unity, wc should have the following series of negative numbers
-:
-0, -I, -2, -3, -4, -5, -6, -7, -8, -9,-10,
-and so on to infinity.
-20. All these numbers, whether positive or negative, have the known appellation of whole numbers, or integers, which consequently are either greater or less than nothing.
-We call them integers, to distinguish them from fractions, and from several other kinds of numbers, of which wc shall hereafter speak.
-For instance, 50 being greater by an entire unit than 49, it is easy to comprehend that there may be, between 49 and 50, an infinity of intermediate numbers, all greater than 49, and yet all less than 50.
-We need only imagine two lines, one 50 feet, the other 49 feet long, and it is evident that an infinite number of lines may be drawn, all longer than 49 feet, and yet shorter than 50.
-21. It is of the utmost importance through the whole of Algebra, that a precise idea should be formed of those negative quantities, about which we have been speaking.
-I shall, however, content myself with remarking here, that all such expressions as
-^.
-1 _ 1, + 2 _ 2, + 3 - 3, + 4 - 4, &c.
-are equal to 0, or nothing.
+>
+$$a - b - c - d - e,$$
+>
+> signifies that we have numbers expressed by $$a$$ and $$d$$, and
+> that from these numbers, or from their sum, we must subtract
+> the numbers expressed by the letters $$b$$, $$c$$, $$e$$, which
+> have before them the sign -.
+>
+> **16.** Hence it is absolutely necessary to consider what sign
+> is prefixed to each number: for in Algebra, simple quantities are numbers considered
+> with regard to the signs which
+> precede, or affect them.
+Farther, we call those *positive
+> quantities*, before which the sign + is found; and those
+> are called *negative quantities*, which are affected by the
+> sign -.
+>
+> **17.** The manner in which we generally calculate a person's property,
+> is an apt illustration of what has just been
+> said.
+For we denote what a man really possesses by positive
+> numbers, using, or understanding the sign +; whereas his
+> debts are represented by negative numbers, or by using the
+> sign -.
+Thus, when it is said of any one that he has 100
+> crowns, but owes 50, this means that his real possession
+> amounts to 100 - 50; or, which is the same thing,
+> +100 - 50, that is to say, 50.
+>
+> **18.** Since negative numbers may be considered as debts,
+> because positive numbers represent real possessions, we
+> may say that negative numbers are less than nothing.
+Thus,
+> when a man has nothing of his own, and owes 50 crowns, it
+> is certain that he has 50 crowns less than nothing ; for if
+> any one were to make him a present of 50 crowns to pay his
+> debts, he would still be only at the point nothing, though
+> really richer than before.
+>
+> **19.** In the same manner, therefore, as positive numbers
+> are incontestably greater than nothing, negative numbers
+> are less than nothing.
+Now, we obtain positive numbers by
+> adding 1 to 0, that is to say, 1 to nothing; and by continuing always to increase thus from unity.
+> This is the origin of the series of numbers called natural numhers; the
+> following being the leading terms of this series:
+> 0, +1, +2, +3, +4, +5, +6, +7, +8, +9, +10,
+> and so on to infinity.
+>
+> But if, instead of continuing this series by successive additions,
+> we continued it in the opposite direction, by perpetually subtracting unity,
+> we should have the following series of negative numbers:
+> 0, -1, -2, -3, -4, -5, -6, -7, -8, -9, -10,
+> and so on to infinity.
+>
+> **20.** All these numbers, whether positive or negative,
+> have the known appellation of whole numbers, or integers,
+> which consequently are either greater or less than nothing.
+> We call them integers, to distinguish them from fractions,
+> and from several other kinds of numbers, of which we shall
+> hereafter speak.
+For instance, 50 being greater by an entire
+> unit than 49, it is easy to comprehend that there may be,
+> between 49 and 50, an infinity of intermediate numbers, all
+> greater than 49, and yet all less than 50.
+We need only
+> imagine two lines, one 50 feet, the other 49 feet long, and it
+> is evident that an infinite number of lines may be drawn, all
+> longer than 49 feet, and yet shorter than 50.
+>
+> **21.** It is of the utmost importance through the whole of
+> Algebra, that a precise idea should be formed of those negative quantities,
+> about which we have been speaking.
+I
+> shall, however, content myself with remarking here, that all
+> such expressions as
+> +1 - 1, +2 - 2, +3 - 3, + 4 - 4, etc.
+> are equal to 0, or nothing.
 And that
--}- 2 - 5 is equal to - 3
+> +2 - 5 is equal to - 3:
-:
-for if a person has 2 crowns, and owes 5, he has not only nothing, but still owes 3 crowns.
-In the same manner, 7 - 12 is equal to - 5, and 25 - 40 is cc|ual to - 15.
+> for if a person has 2 crowns, and owes 5, he has not only
+> nothing, but still owes 3 crowns.
+In the same manner,
+> 7 - 12 is equal to -5, and 25 - 40 is equal to -15.
+>
-22. The same observations hold true, when, to make the expression more general, letters are used instead of numbers;
+> **22.** The same observations hold true, when, to make the
+> expression more general, letters are used instead of numbers;
-thus 0, or nothing, will always be the value of + « - a;
+> thus 0, or nothing, will always be the value of $$+a - a$$;
-but if Ave wish to know the value of •\- a - 0, two cases are to be considered.
+> but if we wish to know the value of $$+a - b$$, two cases are
+> to be considered.
+>
-The first is when a is greater than b ; b must then be subtracted from a, and the remainder (before which is placed, or understood to be placed, the sign +) shews the value sought.
+> The first is when $$a$$ is greater than $$b$$; $$b$$ must then be
+> subtracted from $$a$$, and the remainder (before which is
+> placed, or understood to be placed, the sign +) shows the
+> value sought.
+>
-The second case is that in which a is less than b : here a is to be subtracted from b, and the remainder being made negative, by placing before it the sign - , will be the value sousrht.
+> The second case is that in which $$a$$ is less than $$b$$: here $$a$$
+> is to be subtracted from $$b$$, and the remainder being made
+> negative, by placing before it the sign -, will be the value
+> sought.